Guide for first-time land buyers

 Key considerations before purchasing land

 Soil quality significantly impacts foundation requirements and construction costs.
-Poor soil conditions may necessitate expensive engineering solutions.
-Topography matters—sloping blocks require additional earthworks and cost more to develop than flat land.
-Bushfire-prone areas impose specific building requirements and insurance considerations, affecting construction feasibility and costs.
-Flood zoning determines whether the land is suitable for residential development and may impose restrictions or require mitigation measures.
-Service availability is critical—confirming access to water, sewerage, and electricity before purchase prevents costly surprises.
-Road frontage and driveway access are essential for development, affecting both feasibility and appeal.
-Solar orientation influences energy efficiency potential, affecting future property value.
-Building envelope restrictions limit where structures can be positioned, affecting design possibilities.
+Poor soil may necessitate expensive engineering solutions.
+Topography matters because sloping blocks require additional earthworks and cost more to develop than flat land.
+Bushfire-prone areas impose specific building requirements and insurance considerations.
+Flood zoning determines suitability for residential development.
+Service availability (water, sewerage, electricity) must be confirmed before purchase.
+Road frontage and driveway access are essential.
+Solar orientation influences energy efficiency.
+And building envelope restrictions limit where structures can be positioned on the block.
+Our location, condition, and vibes guide helps you evaluate these environmental and location factors.

-Zoning restrictions determine what you can build on your land—residential, commercial, agricultural, or mixed-use designations each carry different development rights.
-Setback requirements specify minimum distances from property boundaries where structures must be positioned.
-Height restrictions limit building dimensions in some areas.
-Floor space ratios cap building size relative to land area.
-Heritage overlays may apply if your land is in heritage-sensitive areas, imposing additional restrictions.
-Environmental protections restrict development on or near protected vegetation or wildlife habitat.
-Easements and encumbrances may allow utilities or services to cross your property, affecting usable space.
-Covenant restrictions from previous transactions may limit development types or designs.
-Understanding these regulations before purchase ensures your development plans are feasible and compliant.
+Zoning restrictions determine what you can build.
+Setback requirements specify minimum distances from boundaries.
+Height restrictions and floor space ratios cap building dimensions.
+Heritage overlays may apply in certain areas.
+Environmental protections restrict development near protected vegetation or wildlife habitat.
+Easements may allow utilities to cross your property.
+And covenant restrictions from previous transactions may limit development types.
+Understanding these regulations before purchase ensures your plans are feasible.
+Your LVR and the bank valuation process for land differ from established property, so working with a broker experienced in land financing is valuable.

 How does land purchase differ from buying established property?